-The currents are also relevant if high tripleN components are present, since these currents can result in large neutral current flow (at LV) and/or give rise to transformer heating.
+The currents are also relevant if high tripleN components are present since these currents can result in a large neutral current flow (at LV) and/or give rise to transformer heating.

-Several new terms are introduced, and many terms redefined.
-For example, ‘fault level’ does not appear in G5/5, instead SSC PCC etc. is used to describe system short circuit power.
-The result is a document that is more technically correct, but lacks the readability of the previous version.
+Several new terms are introduced, and many terms are redefined.
+For example, ‘fault level’ does not appear in G5/5, instead, SSC PCC etc. is used to describe system short circuit power.
+The result is a document that is more technically correct but lacks the readability of the previous version.

 The need for an assessment, or otherwise for certain types of resonant plant is clarified.
 It is made clear that power factor correction, long cables, or any other plant that can be considered predominantly capacitive need to be assessed, whether it is emitting harmonics or not.

-Resonance was previously only mentioned in G5/4 in context of a Stage 3 assessment.
+Resonance was previously only mentioned in G5/4 in the context of a Stage 3 assessment.